Luke-J-Miller/Luke-J-Miller.github.io/about.md

     <main>
         <section>
             <h1>About Me</h1>
-            <p>Welcome!
-My name is Luke J. Miller, and I am a passionate PhD student specializing in Computer Science at the University of Missouri-Kansas City.
-With a distinguished 15-year career in strategic planning, team leadership, and adult instruction, I have dedicated my life to advancing the fields of Artificial Intelligence and Quantum Computing through innovative research and education.</p>
+            <p>Hello!
+My name is Luke J. Miller, and I specialize in providing personalized tutoring and small group classes in test preparation, college readiness, and computer science topics.
+With a 15-year background in instruction and leadership, I am dedicated to helping students achieve their academic and career goals through engaging and practical learning experiences.</p>

-            <h2>Professional Background</h2>
-            <p>I bring a strong academic foundation, having earned my Master of Science in Computer Science with a 3.96 GPA and completing coursework in areas such as Graph Neural Networks, Deep Learning, and Advanced Graph Theory.
-My professional journey has included impactful roles in academia, the Air Force, and industry, where I developed scalable machine learning solutions, taught thousands of students, and managed complex projects with excellence.</p>

-            <h2>Family and Residence</h2>
-            <p>I reside in Edgerton, Missouri, with my wife Sara Miller and our two children, Dylan and Benjamin.
-When I’m not immersed in research or teaching, I enjoy spending time with my family and exploring ways to make meaningful contributions to our community.</p>

-            <h2>Research Interests</h2>
-            <p>My current research focuses on enhancing the explainability of Graph Neural Networks and exploring the intersection of Quantum Computing and Artificial Intelligence.
-I aim to develop cutting-edge methods that address real-world challenges in scalability, efficiency, and performance.</p>

-            <h2>Honors and Awards</h2>
+            <h2>What I Offer</h2>
+            <p>I provide one-on-one tutoring tailored to your individual needs, as well as small group classes designed to build foundational skills and confidence.
+My offerings include:</p>
             <ul>
-                <li>Instructor of the Year, Keesler AFB, 2016</li>
-                <li>Magna Cum Laude, Bachelor of Science, Business Administration, Trident University, 2015</li>
-                <li>Air Traffic Control Watch Supervisor of the Year, 2012</li>
-                <li>Levitow Leadership Award, 2011</li>
+                <li><strong>Test Preparation:</strong> SAT, ACT, and other standardized tests</li>
+                <li><strong>College Prep:</strong> Essay writing, application guidance, and study skills</li>
+                <li><strong>Computer Science:</strong> Basic programming, video game design, and introductory coding courses</li>
             </ul>

-            <h2>Publications</h2>
-            <p>One of my most notable publications is titled <em>"Detecting Pilot Task Saturation"</em>, presented at the AIAA SCITECH 2024 Forum.
-This work explores physiological markers of task saturation and the use of computer vision tools to enhance pilot safety.</p>
+            <h2>Why Choose Me?</h2>
+            <p>As a passionate educator and PhD student specializing in Computer Science, I combine deep subject matter expertise with proven instructional techniques to ensure every session is productive and enjoyable.
+Whether you're preparing for college or exploring the exciting world of programming, I am here to guide you every step of the way.</p>

+            <h2>Family and Residence</h2>
+            <p>I live in Edgerton, Missouri, with my wife Sara Miller and our two children, Dylan and Benjamin.
+My family inspires me to create educational experiences that are both meaningful and practical, ensuring students leave with skills they can use immediately.</p>

+            <h2>My Approach</h2>
+            <p>I believe learning should be hands-on and goal-oriented.
+My classes and tutoring sessions are designed to equip students with the tools they need to succeed academically and professionally.
+I focus on building confidence, fostering curiosity, and making complex topics accessible to everyone.</p>

             <h2>Contact</h2>
-            <p>Feel free to reach out to me at <a href="mailto:ljmbm5@umsystem.edu">ljmbm5@umsystem.edu</a> or via phone at (228) 224-8906.</p>
+            <p>If you’re ready to take the next step in your learning journey, feel free to reach out!
+You can contact me at <a href="mailto:ljmbm5@umsystem.edu">ljmbm5@umsystem.edu</a> or call me at (228) 224-8906.
+Let’s achieve your goals together!</p>
         </section>
     </main>
 </body>